Nebstein/Resume-Projects/README.md

 ● Tools: Splunk

-Vulnerability Presentation: Given the job of presenting a known vulneratbility as a team to a group of peers in order to inform and teach about the dangers of certain security vulnerabilities, both making it digestable and human readable while demonstrating technical knowledge simultaneiously.
+Vulnerability Presentation: Given the job of presenting a known vulnerability as a team to a group of peers in order to inform and teach about the dangers of certain security vulnerabilities, both making it digestible and human readable while demonstrating technical knowledge simultaneously.

 ● Role: Team member